Aliases for C5AR1 Gene

-C5AR1 (Complement Component 5a Receptor 1) is a Protein Coding gene.
-Diseases associated with C5AR1 include listeria meningitis and mast-cell sarcoma.
-Among its related pathways are Signaling by GPCR and Complement and coagulation cascades.
-GO annotations related to this gene include G-protein coupled receptor activity and complement component C5a binding.
-An important paralog of this gene is FPR2.
+C5AR1 (Complement C5a Receptor 1) is a Protein Coding gene.
+Diseases associated with C5AR1 include Mannose-Binding Lectin Deficiency and Systemic Lupus Erythematosus.
+Among its related pathways are Creation of C4 and C2 activators and Complement and coagulation cascades.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and complement component C5a binding.
+An important paralog of this gene is C5AR2.

 UniProtKB/Swiss-Prot for C5AR1 Gene

 Receptor for the chemotactic and inflammatory peptide anaphylatoxin C5a (PubMed:1847994, PubMed:8182049, PubMed:7622471, PubMed:9553099, PubMed:10636859, PubMed:15153520).
 The ligand interacts with at least two sites on the receptor: a high-affinity site on the extracellular N-terminus, and a second site in the transmembrane region which activates downstream signaling events (PubMed:8182049, PubMed:7622471, PubMed:9553099).
 Receptor activation stimulates chemotaxis, granule enzyme release, intracellular calcium release and superoxide anion production (PubMed:10636859, PubMed:15153520).